Read Ch. 1 on Antifragility

 Mental Health at Work: 2019 Report by Mind Share Partners (2019)

-B) Advice for leaders and managers, about integrating Gen Z into the workplace
+C) Advice for leaders and managers, about integrating Gen Z into the workplace while avoiding the slide into safetyism and constant conflict that happened to universities

 -